 - Process managers don’t understand or lack knowledge of infrastructure technology while handling major incidents, reviewing/controlling changes, and undertaking root cause analysis (RCA)

 - Resources don’t meet client service delivery expectations especially on quality and providing value

 - Process managers don’t exhibit leadership qualities, especially when driving major/critical incidents or when chairing change advisory board (CAB) or problem board meetings

-- Deficiency in ITSM process knowledge
+- Deficiency in knowledge of ITSM processes

 - People are mostly task-oriented